pytroll/fcidecomp/documentation/solution-design/source/packaging_and_deployment.rst

 FCIDECOMP software binaries, starting from the source code available at its :ref:`GitHub repository <charls_v1>`.

-In order to grant the ability to install the software even in case the remote repositories hosting its dependencies should become unreachable, a sub-optimal solution is to have a separate assets repository hosted on EUMETSAT infrastructure.
+In order to grant the ability to install the software even in case the remote repositories hosting its dependencies should become unreachable, a have a separate assets repository is hosted on EUMETSAT infrastructure (**:TBC:**).
 This assets repository hosts ``.tar.gz`` archives and Conda packages of all the dependencies needed for each release tag of the FCIDECOMP software.
-For a long-term solution to this issue, see :ref:`a_improvements`.
+For a possible more general solution, which is out of the scope of this project, see :ref:`a_improvements`.

 .. _packaging_process: